-The American Academy of Pediatric Dentistry (AAPD) recognizes that there exists a patient population, for whom routine dental care using nonpharmacologic behavior guidance techniques is not a viable approach.
-The AAPD intends this guideline to assist the dental practitioner who elects to use an anesthesia care provider for the administration of deep sedation/general anesthesia for pediatric dental patients in a dental office or other facility outside of an accredited hospital or surgicenter.
-This document discusses the personnel, facilities, documentation, and quality assurance mechanisms necessary to provide optimal and responsible patient care.
+The American Academy of Pediatric Dentistry (AAPD) recognizes that there exists a patient population for whom routine dental care using nonpharmacologic behavior guidance techniques is not a viable approach.1 The AAPD intends this guideline to assist the dental practitioner who elects to use anesthesia personnel for the administration of deep sedation/ general anesthesia for pediatric dental patients in a dental office or other facility outside of an accredited hospital or surgicenter.
+This document discusses personnel, facilities, documentation, and quality assurance mechanisms necessary to provide optimal and responsible patient care.